twinko-ai/twinkohub/content/en/newsletter/2025-04-20-weekly-newsletter-safety.md

 The complex nature of AI necessitates a proactive approach to testing, uncovering issues early when they are easier and less expensive to fix.
 As AI systems become more sophisticated, robust testing methodologies are essential for ensuring reliability, safety, and ethical performance.
 This trend underscores the importance of investing in AI testing infrastructure and expertise.
 [Read more →](https://aibusiness.com/responsible-ai/3-trends-in-ai-testing-for-2025)

-### AI’s Environmental Impact Under Scrutiny: A Call for Responsible Innovation
+### AI's Environmental Impact Under Scrutiny: A Call for Responsible Innovation

 **Date**: 2025-04-17  **Source**: Moderndiplomacy
 The increasing energy consumption of AI systems is raising concerns about their environmental impact.
 Responsible AI innovation requires a focus on developing more energy-efficient algorithms and hardware, as well as considering the broader environmental consequences of AI deployment.
 This includes evaluating the carbon footprint of AI training and inference processes.